 Conversion Tracking Pixel

-A Tracking Pixel, also known as browser-based or cookie-based, is a tracking method that allows users to track webpage visits, ad impressions, conversion data, and other types of online activities.
+A Tracking Pixel is a small script that runs when a web page is loaded.
+It allows users to track webpage visits, ad impressions, conversion data, and other types of online activities.
 It is generally considered easier to use than a Postback URL, however it comes with many limitations that we’ll get into later.

 A tracking pixel is an HTML piece of code that can be placed on a landing page or offer page to track the visitors’ actions.

 How?
-We are able to place, and later read the cookie with a unique click ID value that identifies a user along the campaign funnel.
-This cookie is placed in the user’s browser when the ad is displayed.
+We are able to place (and later read) the cookie with a unique click ID value that identifies a user along the campaign funnel.
+This cookie is placed in the user’s browser when the ad is clicked.

 As you can see, tracking your offers with a tracking pixel is very straightforward and does not require a complex, technical, savvy process.
 It also does not involve any tracking links from an affiliate network platform.